Menu Close

 Data is everything.
 You can use email analytics reports to figure out which devices your audience uses, what time the majority of your engaged audience is opening your email and even which portions of your email are getting the most clicks.
 All of this data helps you improve engagement and also helps you plan design and development — check the data frequently and use it to make adjustments to your content plan as you go.

 Tired of seeing your emails hit the spam box instead of the inbox?
-Correct your issue by spam testing emails before sending them out.
+Correct any issues by spam testing emails before sending them out.
 An email testing tool like Email on Acid allows you to run your designed and developed emails through spam filters to determine the likelihood of the message making it through.

 Email should be conversational and your subscribers should feel like you are interested in whether or not the content is working for them.
 From time to time, send a conversational, direct message to your audience to get their feedback.
 It can be as simple as clicking a thumbs up or down button in the message to indicate that the content you’re sending is valuable, or it could be a call-out to find people who would be willing to participate in a user-testing capacity for you.
 However you choose to do it, be open to feedback and create a way for your engaged subscribers to help you plan for better sends.